Polycarp: Martyrdom

-In the Martyrdom, Polycarp is recorded as saying on the day of his death: "Eighty and six years I have served Him, and He has done me no wrong."
+In the Martyrdom of Polycarp, Polycarp is reported to say on the day of his death: "Eighty and six years I have served Him, and He has done me no wrong."
 This could indicate either that he was then eighty-six years old or that he had lived eighty-six years after his conversion.
 Polycarp goes on to say: "How then can I blaspheme my King and Savior?
 You threaten me with a fire that burns for a season, and after a little while is quenched; but you are ignorant of the fire of everlasting punishment that is prepared for the wicked."
 Polycarp was burned at the stake and pierced with a spear for refusing to burn incense to the Roman emperor.
 On his farewell, he said: "I bless you, Father, for judging me worthy of this hour, so that in the company of the martyrs I may share the cup of Christ."

 The date of Polycarp's death is in dispute.
 Eusebius dates it to the reign of Marcus Aurelius, c.
 166–167.
-However, a post-Eusebian addition to the Martyrdom of Polycarp, dates his death to Saturday, 23 February, in the proconsulship of Lucius Statius Quadratus, c.
+However, a post-Eusebian addition to the Martyrdom of Polycarp dates his death to Saturday, 23 February, during the proconsulship of Lucius Statius Quadratus, c.
 155 or 156.
-These earlier dates better fit the tradition of his association with Ignatius and John the Evangelist.
+These earlier dates better fit the tradition of his association with Ignatius and John the Apostle.

 The Martyrdom of Polycarp states that Polycarp was taken on the Sabbath and killed on "the Great Sabbath".
-English patristic scholar William Cave (1637–1713) believed that this was evidence that the Smyrnaeans under Polycarp observed the seventh-day Sabbath, i.e. assembled on Saturdays.
-J. B. Lightfoot records as a common interpretation of the expression "the Great Sabbath" to refer to Pesach or another Jewish festival.
-This is contradicted by the standard Jewish calendar, under which Nisan 14, the date of the Pesach, can fall no earlier than late March and hence at least a month after the traditional date of Polycarp's death 23 February.
-Hence, Lightfoot understood the expression in reference to the Purim festival, celebrated a month before Pesach, while other scholars suggest that at the time the Jewish calendar had not yet been standardized, and that this day, both Jews and Christians celebrated Pesach and a (Quartodeciman) Christian Passover, respectively.
+English patristic scholar William Cave wrote that this was evidence that the Smyrnaeans under Polycarp observed the seventh-day Sabbath (i.e. assembled on Saturdays).
+J. B. Lightfoot records as a common interpretation of the expression "the Great Sabbath" to refer to Passover or another Jewish festival.
+This is contradicted by the standard Jewish calendar, under which the 14th of Nisan (the date of Passover) can fall no earlier than late March and hence at least a month after the traditional date of Polycarp's death 23 February.
+Hence, Lightfoot understood the expression in reference to the Purim festival, celebrated a month before Passover.
+Other scholars suggest that at the time the Jewish calendar had not yet been standardized, and that this day, Jews and Christians celebrated Passover and a Christian Passover, respectively.